The New Hybrid Commuter Hotspots You Should Know

 Indeed, the organic produce that locals know and love from Daylesford Farm near Kingham in the Cotswolds at weekends can also be picked up at their local Daylesford outpost on Westbourne Grove during the week.

-2025 has seen a host of new restaurant openings in Notting Hill, firmly cementing its status as a culinary hot spot.
+2025 has seen a host of new restaurant openings in Notting Hill, firmly cementing its status as a culinary destination.
 Here, you can enjoy food from all over the world; from Juno’s Japanese/Mexican fusion food in its intimate six-seater restaurant, to Swedish bakery Fabrique and neighbourhood pub The Pelican.
 What unites them is their sense of community.

 Getty Images